Frequently Asked Questions

 What is Teton Whitewater's Cancellation Policy?

-For groups less than 10 people you are able to cancel up until 48 hours (two days) before your trip day and time, for groups of 10 or more people you are able to cancel up until one week before your trip day and time.
+For Jackson Hole whitewater rafting groups of less than 10 people you are able to cancel up until 48 hours (two days) before your trip day and time, for groups of 10 or more people you are able to cancel up until one week before your trip day and time.

 This should give you plenty of time to finalize your trip details and check for good weather.
 If you cancel within the allowed time you are eligible for a full refund.